qvantel/orcd-frontend/heatmap_panel/README.md

 The graph plugin is used to show a timeline over how the popularity of selected products has evolved over time.

 ### How to use
-When initiating the heatmap plugin into your dashboard, if the data source is selected you will see a representation of all available products.
-Each product is visualized by a filled white-circle surrounded by a gray outline, where the circle's size representing the current data and the outline representing the biggest value of the data in the timespan.
-Since the maximum value is based on what each product is currently showing, meaning that each entity is independent and isolated from other ones.
+When initiating the heatmap plugin into your dashboard, if the data source is selected, you will see a representation of all available products.
+Each product is visualized by a filled white-circle surrounded by a gray outline, where the circle's size represents the current data and the outline represents the biggest value of the data in the timespan.

+The maximum value is based on what each product is currently showing, meaning that each entity is independent and isolated from the other ones.
 This means that each product will be determined by using its own scale-range.
 The minimum value however, is always 0.

-You can select or deselect products by clicking on a specific product.
-The selected product will be presented in the timeline graph showing the usage over time of each product.
+You can select or deselect products by clicking on a specific product circle.
+The selected product will be presented in the timeline graph showing the usage over time for the product.
 When a product is selected and is displayed on the graph, the product will be colored dynamically both in the graph plugin and the heatmap plugin.
-This helps the user to know what entities are are shown in the timeline graph when selecting products.
+This helps the user to know what products are shown in the timeline graph when selecting products.

-In the top left corner are two different menus located.
+In the top left corner two different menus are located.
 The category menu is used to show only one category of products or all categories.
 The timetype menu is used to change how the values of the products is summarized over time.
 This will changes how many points that the timeline will have in the graph and how many steps the time-lapse will take.
 These menus are created with the help of templates, see [Templating](#templating) for more information.

 #### Trends
 Each product has an arrow beside the product name.
 This is representing the current trend of the product.
 The trend is calculated by using  [simple linear regression](https://en.wikipedia.org/wiki/Simple_linear_regression)